ricardojoserf/ricardojoserf.github.io/_posts/2024-7-16-trickdump.md

 excerpt_separator: <!--more-->
 ---

-TrickDump allows to dump the lsass process without generating a Minidump file, generating instead three JSON files and one zip file with memory regions dumps.
+TrickDump allows to dump the lsass process without generating a Minidump file, generating instead three JSON files and one zip file with memory regions' dumps.

 <!--more-->

 Repository: [https://github.com/ricardojoserf/TrickDump](https://github.com/ricardojoserf/TrickDump)

-It has three steps:
+In three steps:

 - **Lock**: Get OS information using RtlGetVersion.

-- **Shock**: Get process handle with NtGetNextProcess and GetProcessImageFileName, get SeDebugPrivilege privilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtOpenProcess and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.
+- **Shock**: Get SeDebugPrivilege privilege with NtOpenProcessToken and NtAdjustPrivilegeToken, open a handle with NtGetNextProcess and NtQueryInformationProcess and then get modules information using NtQueryInformationProcess and NtReadVirtualMemory.

-- **Barrel**: Get process handle, get SeDebugPrivilege privilege, open a handle and then get information and dump memory regions using NtQueryVirtualMemory and NtReadVirtualMemory.
+- **Barrel**: Get SeDebugPrivilege privilege, open a handle and then get information and dump memory regions using NtQueryVirtualMemory and NtReadVirtualMemory.

 ![img](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/trickdump/trickdump.drawio.png)